Research Programs

 Research program:

-The program focused on the physical and sporting experiences of people living with HIV (PLHIV), and how these experiences are shaped, starting from diagnosis, in interaction with the discourse and measures proposed by community associations and organizations in the health and medico-social sectors.
-The program received funding from several research projects carried out in collaboration with colleagues from several universities.
+The program focused on the bodily experiences and physical and sports activities of people living with HIV (PLHIV), and how these experiences are shaped, starting from the time of diagnosis, through interaction with the narratives and support systems offered by community-based organizations and institutions in the health and medical-social sectors.
+The program received funding from several research projects conducted in collaboration with colleagues from various universities.

-The first area of research concerns the experience of HIV and social participation.
-Between 2009 and 2012, a national survey using questionnaires (n=619) and interviews (n=50) on "Access to physical activities for people living with HIV" was conducted in partnership with A. Lomo Myazhiom (University of Strasbourg, MCU), S. Ruffié (University of Antilles-Guyane, MCU), P. Liotard (University of Lyon 1, MCU), Stéphane Champely (University of Lyon 1, MCU), and S. Héas (University of Rennes 2, MCU), with support from Sidaction and the Ile-de-France Region.
-At the same time, between 2011 and 2013, a survey based on interviews (n=22) and participant observation of community organizations (n=4) was conducted on the social participation of PLHIV in leisure activities in the Montpellier region, thanks to the support of the Research Mission (MiRe) of the Directorate for Research, Studies, Evaluation, and Statistics (DREES) of the Ministry of Social Affairs and Health.
-It is within the framework of this second project, led in collaboration with Professor Patrick Fougeyrollas (Laval University, Quebec), that Estelle Duval is pursuing her PhD.
+One of the main areas of research focuses on the lived experience of HIV and social participation.
+Between 2009 and 2012, a national survey using questionnaires (n=619) and interviews (n=50) on “Access to physical activities for people living with HIV” was conducted in partnership with A. Lomo Myazhiom (University of Strasbourg, MCU), S. Ruffié (University of the Antilles-Guyana, MCU), P. Liotard (University of Lyon 1, MCU), Stéphane Champely (University of Lyon 1, MCU), and S. Héas (University of Rennes 2, MCU), with support from Sidaction and the Île-de-France Region.
+Concurrently, between 2011 and 2013, a study involving interviews (n=22) and participant observation of community-based initiatives (n=4) was conducted on the social participation of PLHIV in recreational activities in the Montpellier region, with support from the Research Mission (MiRe) of the Directorate for Research, Studies, Evaluation, and Statistics (DREES) of the Ministry of Social Affairs and Health.
+It is within the framework of this second project, led in collaboration with Professor Patrick Fougeyrollas (Laval University in Quebec), that Estelle Duval is pursuing her PhD.

-A second area of research focuses more specifically on the history and functioning of associations fighting HIV in Guadeloupe.
-This is the subject of a partnership with two teams from the University of the Antilles-Guyana: ACTES (EA 3596), through S. Ruffié, and CRPLC (UMR-CNRS 8053), through its director Justin Daniel, who is co-supervising Barbara PhD with Sylvain Ferez.
-Between 2009 and 2012, the work was carried out thanks to funding from the research project "Associative environment for HIV/AIDS care in Guadeloupe: the role of people living with HIV and the role of women" by the Fondation de France and the National Agency for Research on AIDS and Hepatitis (ANRS).
-Since 2013 (and until 2015), they have been able to rely on financial support from the Fondation de France for the research project "Social gender relations, contexts of vulnerability, situations of violence: a comparative study of the biographical trajectories of women users, volunteers, and employees in associations fighting HIV/AIDS in Saint Martin and Guadeloupe."
+A second area of research focuses more specifically on the history and operations of the civil society sector working to combat HIV in Guadeloupe.
+This is the subject of a partnership with two teams at the University of the Antilles and Guyana: ACTES (EA 3596), through S. Ruffié, and the CRPLC (UMR-CNRS 8053), through its director Justin Daniel, who is co-supervising Barbara PhD with Sylvain Ferez.
+Between 2009 and 2012, the research was conducted with funding from the research project “Civil Society Organizations Providing HIV/AIDS Care in Guadeloupe: The Role of People Living with HIV and the Role of Women” by the Fondation de France and the National Agency for Research on AIDS and Hepatitis (ANRS).
+Since 2013 (and through 2015), they have been able to rely on financial support from the Fondation de France for the research project “Gender relations, contexts of vulnerability, situations of violence: A Comparative Study of the Life Trajectories of Women Users, Volunteers, and Staff Members in Organizations Fighting HIV/AIDS in Saint Martin and Guadeloupe.”

-The CIFRE (ANRT) grant obtained in 2013 for Mélanie PhD , in collaboration with the Sida Info Service association, is now opening up a new avenue of reflection on the issue of the experience of the contaminating body and its management in people with "chronic infectious diseases."
-Two responses to calls for proposals have recently been submitted to the ANRS and the Gilead Sciences Endowment Fund with a view to comparing the experiences of PLHIV with those of people mono-infected with HBV, HCV, or co-infected (HIV-HBV, HIV-HCV, or HIV-HBV-HCV).
-A project for a "research initiation contract" has also been submitted to the ANRS to develop a study on "HIV, body image, and social participation: A comparative study of four regions in Europe (Languedoc-Roussillon), North America (Quebec and Montreal), and the Caribbean (Guadeloupe)" in collaboration with Patrick Fougeyrollas (Laval University, Quebec) and Isabelle Wallach (University of Quebec in Montreal).
+The CIFRE (ANRT) grant awarded in 2013 for Mélanie PhD , in collaboration with the Sida Info Service association, is now opening up a new line of inquiry into the experience of the “contaminating body” and how it is managed among people living with “chronic infectious diseases.”
+Two proposals have thus recently been submitted to the ANRS and the Gilead Sciences Endowment Fund to compare the experiences of PLHIV with those of people co-infected with HBV, HCV, or both (HIV-HBV, HIV-HCV, or HIV-HBV-HCV).
+A proposal for a “research initiation contract” has also been submitted, again to the ANRS, to develop a study on “HIV, body image, and social participation: A comparative study of four regions in Europe (Languedoc-Roussillon), North America (Quebec and Montreal), and the Caribbean (Guadeloupe)” in collaboration with Patrick Fougeyrollas (Laval University, Quebec) and Isabelle Wallach (University of Quebec in Montreal).

 Productions:

-Since 2010, six scientific articles, eight book chapters, three research reports, and one edited volume have been produced on this program, in addition to 29 papers presented at conferences or symposiums (including five invited lectures).
-One article is currently being reviewed (accepted with modifications) by the journal Loisir et Société; two are about to be submitted to the journals ALTER and Sex Roles.
-Given the significant resources available to this program, a great deal of data remains to be exploited.
+Since 2010, this program has produced 6 scientific articles, 8 book chapters, 3 research reports, and 1 edited volume, in addition to 29 conference or symposium presentations (including 5 invited talks).
+One article is currently under review (accepted with revisions) by the journal Loisir et Société; two are about to be submitted to the journals ALTER and Sex Roles.
+Given the significant resources available to this program, a vast amount of data remains to be analyzed.